A Guided Climbing Experience

 Via ferrata means “Iron Path,” originating from the metal ladders and cables used by the Italian military in WWI to ascend and traverse steep rock and mountain terrain.
-Via ferratas are an extremely popular sport in the European Alps and now you can experience that thrill here in Colorado!
+Via ferratas are an extremely popular sport in the European Alps and now you can experience that thrill here in Estes Park, Colorado!

-The KMAC Via Ferrata can be enjoyed by individuals, couples, families, and groups young and old.
+The Via Ferrata can be enjoyed by individuals, couples, families, and groups young and old.
 It’s the perfect way to share in a unique climbing adventure.
 We can even adjust the level of difficulty based on your adrenaline wishes!
 Please contact us if party members are below the age of 12 and we can program your outing to include them.

-Half day or full day tours are available.
 No previous rock climbing experience is necessary to ascend the Via Ferrata.
 Get this checked off your bucket list now and take the whole family!